pryv/poc-integration-tableau/README.md

 #### Phase 2: Data gathering

-In order to complete the configuration of the Tableau connector logic, we have to provide two additional functions that will be called to gather and structure the data, once authentication is sucessful.
+In order to complete the configuration of the Tableau connector logic, we have to provide two additional functions that will be called to gather and structure the data, once authentication is successful.

 ##### Schema definition